-A lockout is defined as a temporary closure or partial closure of one or several places of work, or as a measure by one or more employers to prevent employees' normal work routine in order to enforce or ward off claims or to support other employers in their claims or grievances.
+Lockout: temporary closure or partial closure of one or several places of work, or as a measure by one or more employers to prevent employees' normal work routine in order to enforce or ward off claims or to support other employers in their claims or grievances.

-Survey on Collective Labour Disputes (KASE)
+Survey on Collective Labour Disputes

-1.7 Miscellaneous rates
+7. Miscellaneous rates